maubanel/bnb/VisualDesign.md

 ## Style

+We chose to go with a traditional style to go with the tagline "Since 1973".
+This traditional aesthetic will show the progression over the years and how much customers appreciate our services.
+Showcasing the wood pictured below is to establish the traditional tones we plan to have throughout the design.

 <kbd>
    <img src="Images/Traditional.png">
  </kbd>

-We chose to go with a traditional style to go with the tagline "Since 1973".
-This traditional aesthetic with show the progression over the years and how much customers appreciate our services.

 ## Color Swatches
 <kbd>